Beniam-Kumela/henon-visualizer-py/README.md

 ```
 6. Once completed, the generated animation will be saved to this directory.

+If you want to view the graphing function for the animation you can run graph.py in a virtual environment or in command line.
 ### Customization

 If any edits want to be made to the code navigate to the animate.py file to make changes and run in a virtual environment.